systematic-magic/aop/editorials.rst

 	- Check that "Oncotarget." is followed by Year (4 digits, e.g. "2017").
 Year should be presented in full (4 digits) and should be followed by semicolon (;).
 There can be a space after semicolon (but this is not mandatory).

 	- Check that Year is followed by Month.
-Month should be written in abbreviated form in accordance with journal style.
+Month should be written in abbreviated form in accordance with :ref:`journal style<news_month_abbreviation>`.

 	- Check that Month is followed by Day (2 digits).
 Note that sigle Day digits should be preceeded by 0 (zero).
 Day should be followed by period (.).
 There should be a space after period.